ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 In GraphQL, we essentially have two execution algorithms.
 The first, used for queries, allows for parallelization to optimize data fetching.
 This enables us to enqueue data fetching requests transparently and execute them in parallel.
 The second algorithm, used for mutations, is a sequential algorithm that executes one mutation after another.

 So, how is this related to DI?
-In Hot Chocolate 14, if we have an async resolver that requires services from the DI, we create a service scope around it, ensuring that the services you use in the resolver are not used concurrently used by other resolvers.
-Since query resolvers are, by specification, defined as side-effect-free, this is an excellent default behavior where you as the developer can just focus on writing code without concerning your self with concurrency between resolver instances.
+In Hot Chocolate 14, if we have an async resolver that requires services from the DI container, we create a service scope around it, ensuring that the services you use in the resolver are not used concurrently used by other resolvers.
+Since query resolvers are, by specification, defined as side-effect-free, this is an excellent default behavior where you as the developer can just focus on writing code without concerning yourself with concurrency between resolver instances.

 For mutations, the situation is different, as mutations inherently cause side effects.
 For instance, you might want to use a shared DbContext between two mutations.
 When executing a mutation Hot Chocolate will use the default request scope as it's guaranteed by the execution algorithm that there will only ever be a single mutation resolver executed at the same time for a request.